htkg/my_hugo_portfolio/content/authors/admin/_index.md

 ## About

 I am a master’s student in computer science at the University of Tokyo.
-I’m interested in solving real-world problems using weakly supervised learning and human-AI collaboration.
+I am interested in addressing real-world problems through learning from limited information and human–AI collaboration.
-My work spans both theoretical studies and applied development.
+I work on both theoretical analysis and practical applications.